da-nial/Search-Engine/README.md

 elimination, champions list, and clustering.
 The engine classifies documents with KNN into multiple categories based on their topic.

-The engine is tested on the Iranian Student News Agency archive news dataset.
+The engine is tested on the Iranian Student News Agency (ISNA) archived news dataset.
 Detailed project descriptions and reports can be found in the `docs/instructions.pdf` and `docs/report.pdf` files, which are in Persian.

 ## Project Description